 What is the difference between DBT and CBT?
 CBT focuses on helping you to change unhelpful ways of thinking and behaving (see Mind’s booklet Making sense of cognitive behaviour therapy for more information).
 DBT also helps you to change unhelpful behaviours.
-Our DBT group program is now available in Hendon North London, it is a 16 week program.
+Our DBT group program is now available in Hendon North London, it is a 24 week Dialectical Behaviour Program program.

 Years in Practice: 20 Years

 Training: MA Psychotherapy – DBT – CBT – 2006